 Choosing a 4k display is a less expensive alternative yet will still provide fantastic results.

 The Benq PD2720U 4k AQcolor DesignVue Display is a spectacular 27″ monitor with excellent color accuracy and a highly adjustable stand.
 I recommend this monitor or else Benq’s 32.5″ version of this display if you are looking for a slightly larger screen.
 Both versions include “blue” light filtering to ease eyestrain and can charge devices using their Thunderbolt 3 port.
 These displays are really excellent choices for discerning Mac users.

 For a much lower cost option, you really can’t beat the LG 4k UHD HDR Display which is a 27″ monitor with full RGB color gamut, high dynamic range capability and an IPS panel for wide viewing angles.
-If you don’t need Thunderbolt 3 charging capabilities, this is an excellent choice and highly recommended at only $380.
+If you don’t need Thunderbolt 3 charging capabilities, this is an excellent choice and highly recommended.

 Don’t Forget the HDMI to Thunderbolt Adapter

 If you decide to go with the lower cost LG 4k UHD HDR display, you may need to use an HDMI to Thunderbolt/USB-C adapter because your Mac probably does not have an HDMI port.
 AmazonBasics makes a good one.